You probably don’t really know how to do something that you’ve been asked to do for a good portion of your life.

 What next?
 You’ve got to do something with that info.

-If you’ve attended a presentation or lecture, and there’s no immediate work-related next steps, you may want to save your notes in a file-sharing program like Evernote, Dropbox, Google Drive or another collaboration tool.
+If you’ve attended a presentation or lecture, and there are no immediate work-related next steps, you may want to save your notes in a file-sharing program like Evernote, Dropbox, Google Drive or another collaboration tool.
 Then the rest of your team can see it.

 If you need to create your own to-do lists, assign tasks to a team member or start a project, then save your notes in a project management system like ClickUp.